-But the fact is, guitars are meant to be played.
-And most have been and most are still every bit as playable as the day they were made.
+Guitars are meant to be played.
+And most have been, and most are still every bit as playable as the day they were made.
 Theres nothing wrong with a well-loved guitar, fully functioning and all original, but with some minor play-wear; the small dings associated with general use.
 Weather checking maybe even adds a certain something.
+Replaced strings are expected, and a replaced nut or potentiometer is quite possible.

 But as the dings get greater in frequency and size, parts are lost, and maybe even a structural repair has been carried out, so the value decreases.
 But these guitars, especially if we are considering something with a small production run are still desireable, to players and collectors alike.

 Some guitars of yesteryear are superb playing instruments, made from the fine, resonant pieces of tropical hardwood now impossible to get from the worlds rainforests.
-Whatever customisations are done to these instruments - refinishes, new components, extra pickup routes and so on - will not stop this guitar having a certain intrinsic value as a fine musical instrument.
+Whatever customisations or repairs have been done to these instruments over a long functional life - a refinish, the fitting of replaced components, extra pickup routes and so on - will not stop this guitar having a certain intrinsic value as a fine musical instrument.
+Except in the rarest cases, these guitars will be considered players grade instruments - i.e. not for collectors.
+They do offer, however, some of the best opportunites for serious musicians to play great old vintage guitars, that are firstly affordable, and secondly not too precious to take to a gig.
+With all other things equal, a headstock broken five times is no less valuable than a headstock broken just once.

-Finally, some guitars are so poor sounding, badly made, and even a hinderance to play, that they will never even be worth fixing.
+Finally, some guitars are in such bad condition, poor sounding, badly made, and even a hinderance to play, that they will never even be worth attempting to use.
 These are no longer functioning musical instruments.
+Interestingly enough, even a guitar in this category, if rare enough, or historically interesting might still be collectable, even though nobody in their right mind would play it.